Mexican Street Corn Casserole (with Chicken)

 – Lindsay

 I love sweet summer corn, but there’s just something about this particular casserole that takes sweet corn and really allows it to shine.
-It’s truly a fiesta of flavors in your mouth – fresh, bright, creamy, salty, sweet, and ever so spicy – not to mention it’s a stunner on the table, at a cookout, BBQ, potluck and beyond.
+It’s truly a perfect mix of flavors in your mouth, from fresh, bright, creamy, salty, sweet, to ever-so spicy.
+Not to mention it’s a stunner on the table, at a cookout, BBQ, potluck and beyond.

 Ingredients